QuiltMC/enigma/enigma-server/docs/protocol.md

    has received the mappings and is in sync with the server.
 Once the server receives this packet, the client will be allowed to modify mappings.

-The server will not accept any other packets from the client until this entire exchange has been completed.
+The server will ignore any other packets from the client until this entire exchange has been completed, and may kick the client if any other packet is received during this stage.

 ## Kicking clients
 When the server kicks a client, it may optionally send a `Kick` packet immediately before closing the connection, which